telerik/winforms-docs/controls/editors/colorbox/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | RadColorBox
+page_title: Getting Started - WinForms ColorBox Control
-description: This article shows how you can start using RadColorBox.
+description: WinForms ColorBox is a themable control which allows users to select a color from a color dialog or to directly type it in the text field.
 slug: winforms/editors/colorbox/getting-started
 tags: getting,started
 published: True